conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 ## CLI

 You can use cli to practice writing commit messages or parse messages from files.
+Note: the sample output might be different.
+It's just for demonstration purposes.

 ```sh
 $ npm install --global conventional-commits-parser